-- Umbrella liability protection: This coverage provides additional liability protection beyond the limits of your insurance policy's liability limits.
+- Umbrella liability protection: This coverage provides additional liability protection beyond your insurance policy's liability limits.
 Larger daycare facilities may benefit from this added coverage.

 Daycare Business Insurance Offers Property Insurance

-Daycare business operations often invest a lot of capital into equipment to keep the children entertained during the day.
+Daycare business operations often invest a lot of capital in equipment to keep the children entertained during the day.
 A daycare insurance policy can provide you with compensation if your business property is lost or damaged.
-Coverage needs are slightly different for those that own businesses establishment and those that run a service out of their homes.
+Coverage needs are slightly different for those that run their business in-home vs. outside.

-- Building coverage: This provides coverage for damages to the structure of the building in which your business is housed.
-It provides compensation for damages caused by fire, severe weather, falling objects and property crimes.
-Additional insurance may be necessary for damages caused by such things as floods and earthquakes.
+- Building coverage: This aspect covers damages to the structure of your business's building by fire, severe weather, falling objects, and property crimes.
+Additional insurance may be necessary for damage caused by floods and earthquakes.

-- If you rent your business space, you will not need this insurance coverage.
+- If you rent your business space, you may not need this insurance coverage.

-- If you own a daycare building, you will want to be certain that you protect your investment with this insurance.
+- If you own a daycare building, you certainly need to protect your investment with this insurance.

-- Contents coverage: This provides coverage for damages to indoor items you use for childcare purposes.
-This can include cribs, toys, books, sound systems, and electronics.
-If any of your business property is lost or damaged by fire, extreme weather, vandalism or theft, you may be able to receive reimbursement for your loss.
+- Contents coverage: This provides coverage for damage to indoor items you use for childcare purposes, like cribs, toys, books, sound systems, and electronics.
+If any of your business property is lost or damaged by fire, extreme weather, vandalism, or theft, you may be able to receive reimbursement for your loss.

-- Outdoor equipment coverage: Most daycare establishments include outdoor equipment such as swing-sets, sandboxes and sports equipment.
-In many cases coverage for loss or damage to this property will be included in your contents coverage, but some insurers will require you to purchase a separate endorsement for outdoor equipment.
+- Outdoor equipment coverage: Most daycare establishments include outdoor equipment like swing sets, sandboxes, and sports equipment.
+In many cases, coverage for loss or damage to this property is included in your contents coverage, but some insurers require you to purchase a separate endorsement for outdoor equipment.

-Daycare insurance providers will offer other insurance options that may be beneficial to your childcare business; among them are:
+Daycare insurance can provide other insurance options that may be beneficial to your childcare business, like:

 - Field trip insurance: This provides liability and property damage coverage while you are providing childcare services off-site.